kittinunf/CoRed/README.md

 # CoRed

-CoRed is Redux-like implementation that retain the benefits of Redux core idea without the boilerplate.
-No more action types, action creators, switch statements.
+CoRed is Redux-like implementation that maintains the benefits of Redux's core idea without the boilerplate.
+No more action types, action creators, switch statements or complicated setup.
 It is Kotlin and it has coroutine supported right out-of-the-box.
-Yes, it is also Kotlin Multiplatform supported (https://kotlinlang.org/docs/mpp-intro.html)
+Also, yes, it is Kotlin Multiplatform supported (https://kotlinlang.org/docs/mpp-intro.html)

 ## Features

 CoRed is opinionated way to setup the Redux implementation.
 Redux is an amazing state management tool.
 However, we feel you because the plain vanilla Redux-like implementation is quite boilerplate-y.
-There is also a [page](https://redux.js.org/recipes/reducing-boilerplate/) from the official Redux.js on how to reduce the boilerplate.
+There is even a [page](https://redux.js.org/recipes/reducing-boilerplate/) from the official Redux.js on how to reduce the boilerplate.
+We try to translate that into Kotlin and make it suitable for mobile developers to use it in their projects.

 ## Installation